 “What are they going on strike for?” says me “The water cart” says he, it seems that there was a water cart going around, and around, the mine site damping down the dust, and sand, pretty well every minute, of every shift, and the mine management wanted to stop it, except when the dust/sand was really bad; or some such nonsense.

 Anyway I thought this was a ridiculous reason for going on strike, so I said to my casual “right I’ll go out too, I’ll close up shop and join the strike, can’t have the management standing over us like this” or words to that effect.
 He said something like ” What you’ll close up?
 Won’t open?”

-“Too right, I’m with you blokes if they want to fight I’ll close up and stop and stand with you blokes” “No way I’ll let them treat my boys like this” ” Damn their takings and profit, if my boys have to suffer then so can they”!
+“Too right, I’m with you blokes if they want to fight, I’ll close up shop, and stop and stand with you blokes” “No way I’ll let them treat my boys like this!”; ” Damn their takings and profit, if my boys have to suffer, then so can they”!

 With this, my bloke asked if it was okay to go off, and let the men know that I was with them, and what I intended to do; and I told him to get moving quick smart.